History of the U.S. Military

 Important Events of the Gulf War

-- Battle of Medina Ridge - A 2-hour tank battle outside Basra Iraq, between the US 1st Armored Division and the Iraqi Republican Guard.
+- Battle of Medina Ridge: A two-hour tank battle outside Basra, Iraq, between the U.S. 1st Armored Division and the Iraqi Republican Guard.
 This is the largest tank battle in US history.

 The War on Terror

-The events of September 11, 2001, sends shockwaves across the United States.
+The events of Sept.
+11, 2001, sends shockwaves across the United States.
 After the attacks on the World Trade Center in New York and the Pentagon, President George W. Bush announces the War on Terror in an address to the nation.
 Nations across the globe join in the campaign to combat terrorism.
-The first target in the War on Terror would be Osama bin Laden and al Qaeda in Afghanistan.
+The first target in the War on Terror would be Osama bin Laden and al-Qaida in Afghanistan.

 The War In Afghanistan

-Operation Enduring Freedom begins on October 7, 2001, with US and British airstrikes on al Qaeda and the Taliban.
+Operation Enduring Freedom begins on Oct.
+7, 2001, with U.S. and British airstrikes on al-Qaida and the Taliban.
 Special forces begin striking targets around the country.
-With sustained airstrikes and ground forces attacking key areas, Mazar-e-Sharif, Kabul, and Kandahar are taken by the US and coalition forces.
-As the Taliban is pushed from these key areas of Afghanistan, the first elected president Hamid Karzai takes office.
+With sustained airstrikes and ground forces attacking key areas, Mazar-e-Sharif, Kabul and Kandahar are taken by the U.S. and coalition forces.
+As the Taliban is pushed from these key areas of Afghanistan, the first elected president, Hamid Karzai, takes office.

 Important Events of the War in Afghanistan

-- Battle of Tora Bora - A mission launched by the US in the mountains of eastern Afghanistan to capture al Qaeda leader Osama bin Laden.
+- Battle of Tora Bora: A mission launched by the U.S. in the mountains of eastern Afghanistan to capture al-Qaida leader Osama bin Laden.

-- Operation Anaconda - A military operation to destroy Taliban and al Qaeda forces in the Shahi-Kot Valley and Arma Mountains.
+- Operation Anaconda: A military operation to destroy Taliban and al-Qaida forces in the Shahi-Kot Valley and Arma Mountains.
 This was the first major military battle since Tora Bora.

 The Iraq War

-With intelligence suggesting Saddam Hussein was developing weapons of mass destruction, the US and Coalition forces move into Iraq.
-Within 3 weeks, coalition forces are able to capture the major cities and President Bush calls an end to combat operations in May 2003.
+With intelligence suggesting Saddam Hussein was developing weapons of mass destruction, the U.S. and coalition forces move into Iraq.
+Within three weeks, coalition forces capture the major cities and President George W. Bush ends combat operations in May 2003.
 There is a continued guerrilla war for years after declaring military victory.

-December 2003, in Iraq, Saddam Hussein is found hiding in a hole in ad-Dawr.
-Without resisting, Saddam is arrested by US soldiers.
+In December 2003 in Iraq, Saddam Hussein is found hiding in a hole in ad-Dawr.
+Without resisting, Saddam is arrested by U.S. soldiers.
 In November 2006, Saddam is found guilty of crimes against humanity.
-He is executed on December 30, 2006.
-In December 2011 the US declares an end to the war in Iraq.
+He is executed on Dec.
+30, 2006.
+In December 2011, the U.S. declares an end to the war in Iraq.

-Throughout the war in Iraq, there have been 6 Medal of Honor recipients and over 35,000 Purple Hearts awarded.
+Throughout the war in Iraq, there have been six Medal of Honor recipients and more than 35,000 Purple Hearts awarded.